Manhattan Review SAT Prep – Scoring Overview

 The Evidence-Based Reading and Writing section includes a Reading Test and a Writing and Language Test, and students will receive a score on each of 10 to 40.
+This enhanced scoring system allows the College Board to provide both an overall assessment of verbal skills and more targeted assessments of reading and writing abilities.
 The Math section consists only of a Math Test, which is likewise scored from 10 to 40.
-Test scores are a new feature of the SAT, and this enhanced scoring system allows the College Board to provide both an overall assessment of verbal skills and more targeted assessments of reading and writing abilities.

-The College Board also reports seven subscores for the 2016 SAT, each of which is between 1 and 15.
-All of these subscores are associated with one or more tests.
-The Words in Context and Command of Evidence subscores are drawn from questions on both the Reading Test and the Writing and Language Test.
-Expression of Ideas and Standard English Conventions are subscores that are specific to the SAT Writing and Language Test, while the Math Test includes three subscores: Heart of Algebra, Problem Solving and Data Analysis, and Passport to Advanced Math.
-Subscores, which are a new category of assessment for the 2016 SAT, provide college admissions officials with information that is helpful to the general admissions process, and they also assist individual academic departments in their evaluations of applicants' skills in the areas that are most important to a given academic subject.
+The College Board also reports seven sub scores for the 2023 SAT, each of which is between 1 and 15.
+All of these sub scores are associated with one or more tests.
+The Words in Context and Command of Evidence sub scores are drawn from questions on both the Reading Test and the Writing and Language Test.
+Expression of Ideas and Standard English Conventions are sub scores that are specific to the SAT Writing and Language Test, while the Math Test includes three sub scores: Heart of Algebra, Problem Solving and Data Analysis, and Passport to Advanced Math.
+Sub scores, which were first introduced on the 2016 SAT, provide college admissions officials with information that is helpful to the general admissions process, and they also assist individual academic departments in their evaluations of applicants' skills in the areas that are most important to a given academic subject.

-Questions on all three of the 2016 SAT's tests factor into two cross-test scores for Analysis in History/Social Studies and Analysis in Science.
-Cross-test scores, which are given on a scale of 10 to 40, are also a new scoring category and a component of the principle of enhanced scoring.
+Questions on all three of the 2023 SAT's tests factor into two cross-test scores for Analysis in History/Social Studies and Analysis in Science.
+Cross-test scores, which are given on a scale of 10 to 40, are a component of the principle of enhanced scoring.

 SAT Essay scores are from 2 to 8 in each of three areas: Reading, Analysis, and Writing.
 Essay scores are based on the composite of two independent scorers, and essay scores do not affect any other scoring category.
 This system allows separate evaluations of essay-writing and editing skills, the latter of which are the focus of the Writing and Language Test.